 Boost your confidence and be proud of your body with the shape and curves you’ve always wanted.

 Like all procedures, breast augmentation comes with the risk of potential complications.
-To minimize the likelihood of complications, the best thing to do is to select a trusted, experienced breast augmentation surgeon.
-Dr. Mulholland and Dr. Bray have been performing breast augmentations for over 20 years.
+The best thing to do is select a trusted, experienced breast augmentation surgeon to minimize the likelihood of complications.
+Dr. Mulholland and Dr. Bell have been performing breast augmentations for over 25 years.
 Significant complications are uncommon and, in the rare event they occur, are expertly managed.